animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 #

-It’s funny, centrifugal force, like along the equator, due to Earth’s rotation, is a well known phenomena that changes sensed gravity https://www.quora.com/Does-the-Earths-rotation-create-centrifugal-force-against-everything-on-its-surface-If-so-does-that-mean-we-arent-experiencing-gravity-as-strong-as-it-should-be
+It’s funny, centrifugal force, like along the equator, due to Earth’s rotation, is a well known phenomenon that changes sensed gravity https://www.quora.com/Does-the-Earths-rotation-create-centrifugal-force-against-everything-on-its-surface-If-so-does-that-mean-we-arent-experiencing-gravity-as-strong-as-it-should-be

 Why aren’t we considering Earth’s angular acceleration?
 That, fundamentally, is centripetal force.